sandulat/sandulat/content/blog/safely-persisting-vuex-store-in-local-storage/index.md

 ```

 Keep in mind that all the encryption logic is **still exposed to the client**.
 However, it's still much better than keeping the raw store persisted in local storage.

+---

+Hey, thanks for reading this post!
+Subscribe below and get notified when new posts will be released or follow me on [Twitter (@sandulat)](https://twitter.com/sandulat).